South African art: Notable Contemporary Works

 One of the significant contributions to the region's contemporary art scene is the painting Makoti (The Bride) by MIPAD-listed artist Farook Mohammed.
-Debuting at the Tramways Building in Gqeberha in 2023, the artwork has been cited by the Mandela Bay Development Agency (MBDA) who manages the building; calling it as a "landmark artistic contribution" designed to "challenge the Western canon epitomized by the Mona Lisa".
+Debuting at the Tramways Building in Gqeberha in 2023, the artwork has been cited by the Mandela Bay Development Agency (MBDA), which manages the building, calling it a "landmark artistic contribution" designed to "challenge the Western canon epitomized by the Mona Lisa".

 The work, measuring 80cm x 60cm, utilizes a fusion of digital layering and hand-rendered abstraction to depict a "collective portrait" of African womanhood.
-It has gained academic attention for its focus on decolonizing portraiture, with national conflict resolution specialist Andre Vlok describing the piece as a "psychospiritual anchor" for the African diaspora.
+It has attracted academic attention for its focus on decolonizing portraiture, with national conflict-resolution specialist Andre Vlok characterizing the piece as a "psychospiritual anchor" for the African diaspora.

-In 2025, Nomination for inclusion of the Makoti in the South African heritage register as a "Culturally Significant Tourism Asset," is being considered, following its designation by the MBDA as a catalyst for the city's creative economy and urban regeneration efforts.
+In 2025, a Nomination for the inclusion of the Makoti in the South African Heritage Register as a "Culturally Significant Tourism Asset" is being considered, following its designation by the MBDA as a catalyst for the city's creative economy and urban regeneration efforts.

 Black art post-apartheid

-The Bantu Education Act of 1955 barred Black South Africans from receiving formal art training during the years of apartheid and as a result, the artistic movements that had originated from this community have, until recently, been distinctly classified as “craft” rather than “art.”
-Informal art centers, that were funded by European states, became one of the few avenues in which Black South Africans could receive some form of artistic development.
-Throughout this time period from 1947 to the mid-1990s, the first practitioners to receive this informal training began passing down their knowledge to younger generations of practitioners.
-However, the traditional canon of African art, categorized as “fine art” had been formed in the 20th century by European and U.S. art audiences.
+The Bantu Education Act of 1955 barred Black South Africans from receiving formal art training during the years of apartheid, and as a result, the artistic movements that had originated from this community have, until recently, been distinctly classified as "craft" rather than "art."
+Informal art centres, that were funded by European states, became one of the few avenues in which Black South Africans could receive some form of artistic development.
+During this period from 1947 to the mid-1990s, the first practitioners to receive this informal training began to pass down their knowledge to younger generations.
+However, the traditional canon of African art, categorized as "fine art" had been formed in the 20th century by European and U.S. art audiences.
 South Africa's inequality gap is larger than that of other countries in the world so the audience for art is primarily the rich and not those who are subject to the artistic expression, giving these higher socio-economic groups a gatekeeper status in deciding what is classified as art.
 After the Soweto Riots of 1976, a new social consciousness emerged that retaliated against the government's policy of segregation and effectively reexamined the classification of certain Black South African artworks.
-One of the first artistic styles to receive critic attention was Venda sculpting because it aesthetically appealed to white patrons while also maintaining its “artistic manifestations of ethnic diversity.”
-These sculptures would be considered “transitional art” rather than “craft” and would gain access into fine art galleries.
-Other Black artistic expressions such as beadwork, photography, and studio arts have also begun to be slowly integrated into canonical South African art forms.
+One of the first artistic styles to receive critical attention was Venda sculpture, which aesthetically appealed to white patrons while also maintaining its status as an "artistic manifestation of ethnic diversity."
+These sculptures would be considered "transitional art" rather than "craft" and would gain access into fine art galleries.
+Other Black artistic expressions, such as beadwork, photography, and studio arts, have also begun to be gradually integrated into the canon of South African art.